JuliaLang/www.julialang.org/manual/types/index.md

     julia> (1+2)::Int
     3

-This allows a type assertion to be attached to any expression in place.
+This allows a type assertion to be attached to any expression in-place.

 When attached to a variable, the `::` operator means something a bit different: it declares the variable to always have the specified type, like a type declaration in a statically-typed language such as C. Every value assigned to the variable will be converted to the declared type using the `convert` function: